kadena-io/chainweb-mining-client/README.md

 continuous feedback on its current performance.
 Some devices may also be more efficient in this mode an yield higher returns.

+The thread count determines how many independent stratum works are used to concurrently provide work to the clients.
+Each stratum worker receives one work header at a time from the chainweb-node mining API and emits jobs for that work to all clients at a configurable rate.
+The effective rate of jobs is higher than then configured rate because when upstream work gets preempted.
+Each client receives are all jobs from all workers.

-The following command runs a miner at a fixed difficulty level:
+The following command runs two stratum workers that serve jobs at least every 500 milliseconds at a fixed difficulty level of 50.

 ```
 chainweb-mining-client \